From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Dynamical Metrology

-We already discussed that in general, this approach cannot surpass the Cram\'er-Rao bound on the QFI.
-Particularly, we illustrate it in Eq.~\eqref{eq:boundFdyn}.
-Still, it is worth noting that the same proof applies to this approximation as one would expect.
+We already discussed that in general, this approach cannot surpass the Heisenberg scaling of the QFI, $\f\propto \addw ^2 N^2 t^2$.
+In particular, we illustrate this point in Eq.~\eqref{eq:boundFdyn}.

 Even though the maximum achievable resolution is not changed via the control term $H_C$, this result highlights how these controlled interactions can enhance (or worsen if one is not careful) the sensitivity for a particular initial state.
+In particular, we point out that, without loss of generality, the control term $H_C$ can modify $\Delta_g$ as desired, and thus by increasing the strength of $H_C$, we can make the residual term go to zero.